Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Air units are now reliably included by target scan with large range and Warhead detonation by large `CellSpread`.
 - OverlayTypes now read and use `ZAdjust` if specified in their `artmd.ini` entry.
 - Setting `[AudioVisual]` -> `ColorAddUse8BitRGB` to true makes game treat values from `[ColorAdd]` as 8-bit RGB (0-255) instead of RGB565 (0-31 for red & blue, 0-63 for green).
 This works for `LaserTargetColor`, `IronCurtainColor`, `BerserkColor` and `ForceShieldColor`.
+- Buildings with foundation bigger than 1x1 can now recycle spawned correctly.

 ## Fixes / interactions with other extensions